Best API for Prediction Markets in 2026 (Kalshi, Polymarket)

 If you're building a multi-platform execution bot: Use Prediction Hunt to identify cross-platform opportunities, then fan out to each platform's native API for execution.
 This is the architecture behind most serious prediction market algos: one aggregation layer, multiple execution legs.

 If you're doing academic research on prediction market prices: The Prediction Hunt API is the cleanest source for normalized data across platforms.
 No crypto wallet, no session tokens, no Discord tickets.
+Unlimited historical depth on every tier, including Free.

-Getting Started With the Prediction Hunt API
+Get Started With the Prediction Hunt API

-The fastest path to a working prototype:
+The fastest path to a working prototype uses the unauthenticated demo endpoints:

 import requests